-Each U.S. state has specific laws, rules, and procedures regarding workers’ compensation benefits.
+Important: We updated this article in September 2023 to make sure all info below is both current and correct.
+Each U.S. state has specific laws, rules, and procedures regarding workers’ comp benefits.
 These laws protect both employers and employees in the event of an occupational illness or injury.
-If you have an on-the-job injury, then you may qualify for Rhode Island workers’ compensation benefits.
-We’ll explain the process to file your workers’ compensation claim and other critical info below.
+If you have a work-related injury, then you may qualify for Rhode Island workers’ compensation benefits.
+We’ll explain the process to file workers’ comp claims and other critical info below.

-Confirming Your Employer Has Rhode Island Workers’ Compensation Coverage
+Confirming Your Employer Has Rhode Island Workers’ Compensation Insurance

-The Rhode Island Department of Labor and Training requires workers’ compensation coverage for all employers with at least one employee.
+The Rhode Island Department of Labor and Training (DLT) requires workers’ comp coverage for all employers with one or more employees.
 However, certain workers are exempt from this automatic coverage, such as:

 - Federal employees